Woodrosepuffle/modified-bdiscord/README.md

 # modified-bdiscord
-so basically if you come across this thing, it's bc uh idk just tryna modify smtn for personal use.
+so basically if you come across this thing, it's bc uh idk just tryna modify smtn for personal use. carry on